 We are in the midst of a radical transformation of how financial payments are processed, worldwide, in literally every industry sector.
 Consumers are increasingly more comfortable with alternate, digital payment methods, as are small business owners and CFOs.
 As a result, banks and traditional financial services companies are looking for ways to retain market share by adapting their services to a rapidly changing landscape.
 Banks will need to continue to innovate, either by competing or partnering with fintech leaders, in order to keep customers.

-The accelerated pace of change over the last year may not be sustainable for all companies.
-Our “Digital Payments Tipping Point” study found that “the speed with which many companies have adapted to the pandemic may have taken even their own executives by surprise.”
+The accelerated pace of change over the last several years may not be sustainable for all companies.
+WEX and The Economist's "Digital Payments Tipping Point" study found that “the speed with which many companies have adapted to the pandemic may have taken even their own executives by surprise.”
 However, that doesn’t mean executives are happy to stand still on continued digital innovation.
-The report found that more executives say their top strategic priority as the economy recovers is “modernizing technology platforms/infrastructure for end customers” (42%).
-Almost as popular, 39% of respondents cite “implementing new technologies/data analytics.”
+The report found that more executives say that a top strategic priority as the economy recovers is “modernizing technology platforms/infrastructure for end customers” (42%).
+Almost as popular, 39% of respondents cite “implementing new technologies/data analytics” as a priority.

-While many fintech brands operate in the background of large and small business transactions, they are quietly keeping the entire ecosystem of business running.
+While many fintech brands operate in the background of large and small business transactions, they are quietly keeping the entire business ecosystem running.
 Most succeed because they are more nimble, and provide faster or better service.
-While the general public may not know them, they are building brand recognition in the fintech sector and with investors.
+While the general public may not know these smaller companies, they are building brand recognition in the fintech sector and with investors.

 Learn more about how WEX payment solutions can be tailored to your business so you can accelerate and streamline operations while creating lasting growth and success for your organization.

 Editorial note: This article was originally published on October 20, 2021, and has been updated for this publication.